-The garden route in South Africa links the Western and Eastern Cape, it extends from Mossel Bay in the Western Cape to the Storms River in the Eastern Cape.
-The name comes from the lush and ecologically diverse vegetation encountered here and the numerous lagoons and lakes dotted along the coast.
+The garden route in South Africa links the Western and Eastern Cape, it extends to the Storms River in the Eastern Cape from Mossel Bay in the Western Cape.
+The name derives from the ecologically varied vegetation on the route and numerous lagoons and lakes scattered beside the coast.

 The enchanting beauty of the drive begins as you leave Cape Town on the N2 highway that will delight and amaze you all the way.

-Gordon’s Bay is a harbour town in the Western Cape province of South Africa, it’s located 50 kms. to the west of Cape Town.
-The road that stretches along the Gordon’s bay Fauremarine DR and Clarence DR is locally called as a scenic route for its enchanting beauty.
+Gordon’s Bay is a harbour town in the Western Cape province of South Africa, it’s located 50 km. to the west of Cape Town.
+The road that stretches along Gordon’s bay Fauremarine DR and Clarence DR is locally called as a scenic route for its enchanting beauty.

 Sleepy Backpackers houses visitors for an affordable price.
 Its located just 200m away from the main beach of Gordon’s Bay.
-Sleepy backpackers is surrounded richly by cozy restaurants, taverns and pubs.
+Sleepy backpackers is surrounded richly by cosy restaurants, taverns and pubs.

 Hermanus is a popular retirement town, which makes it the best place to relax and unwind.
 Hermanus is famous for whale watching during the winter and spring.
-The Old Harbour Museum contains several exhibits that explains the whaling industry and the De Wetshuis Photo Museum houses an exhibition of photos by T D Ravenscroft that depicts the history of Hermanus.
-The Whale Museum houses a skeleton of a whale and shows an audio-visual presentation of whales and dolphins twice daily.
+The Old Harbour Museum contains several exhibits that explain the whaling industry and the De Wetshuis Photo Museum houses an exhibition of photos by T D Ravenscroft that depicts the history of Hermanus.
+The Whale Museum exhibits a skeleton of a whale and shows an audio-visual presentation of dolphins and whales twice daily.

-Hermanus is located 121 kms. to the South east of Cape Town.
+Hermanus is 121 km. to the Southeast of Cape Town.

-Caledon is located 113 kms. to the east of Cape Town on the N2 route and to the north of Hermanus.
+Caledon is 113 km. to the east of Cape Town on the N2 route and to the north of Hermanus.
 Caledon is known for its hot mineral springs.
 The largest flower show of South Africa “Caledon Flower Show” is held during September every year in the Victoria Hall.

 Caledon could be explored in a day by staying in Hermanus.